 Since many adverse events potentially impact the data center, as well as the operations and academics of an institution, a mature business continuity program should include a viable set of disaster recovery plans in addition to the continuity plans.
 Having them in place will ensure a more efficient and effective recovery effort.

 Kuali Ready is your source for academic and business continuity.
 Our software is made specifically for universities, colleges, and other higher education organizations.
-See how Kuali Ready can help you mitigate risk and resume operations as quickly as possible after facing a disaster through this self-guided demo or request your tailored free demo today.
+See how Kuali Ready can help you mitigate risk and resume operations as quickly as possible after facing a disaster through this self-guided Kuali Ready demo, or request your tailored free demo through this link today.